Last Updated on February 11, 2024 by Louise Carter

 Failing to wash your sheets won’t cause your home to become infested with bed bugs.
 Whether your home is clean or dirty is of little interest to these parasitic insects.

-Bed bugs are drawn to the blood of a human host, not dirt, so they thrive wherever they have easy access to a supply of blood.
+Bed bugs are drawn to the blood of a human host, not dirt, so they thrive wherever they have easy access to blood.

 Bed bugs are most likely to be brought to your home by: